Science and Technology Committee

 Q1200 Chair: I ask specifically about a COBRA meeting because the machinery of government is important in handling crises, to make sure that the right people are represented.
 SAGE is a creature of COBRA.
 It can only be instigated by COBRA and its constitution requires it to operate within COBRA.
 Why would that established means of handling emergencies have been abandoned?

 Matt Hancock: I am not sure I would characterise it that way.
 What I would say is that because of the scale of this emergency, dwarfing all others, we put in place a permanent Cabinet Committee structure to deal with cross-Government decisions relating to coronavirus, on which the CMO and the CSA meet.
-You are absolute right that it is very important there are the right people in the room for decisions.
+You are absolutely right that it is very important there are the right people in the room for decisions.
 From my point of view as Health Secretary, whether you are in Cabinet Office Briefing Room A, which is what COBRA stands for, or whether you are in any different room, what matters is whether the right people are around the table with the right authority to make the decision.

 The COBRA system is there to be able to stand up very quickly in response to unforeseen events.
 We changed the whole Cabinet Sub-Committee structure in order to have a permanent standing Sub-Committee that could deal with coronavirus.